Battle of Wagram: Analysis

-Just as in the bloody Battle of Eylau, Wagram was a battle in which Napoleon failed to score an uncontested victory with relatively few casualties.
+Like the bloody Battle of Eylau, Wagram was a battle in which Napoleon failed to score an uncontested victory with relatively few casualties.
 The French forces suffered 34,000 casualties, a number compounded by the 20,000 suffered only weeks earlier at Aspern-Essling.
 This would be indicative both of the lack of continued growth in experience of Napoleon's troops and the increasing experience and competence of his opponents, who were learning from previous errors.
 The heavy losses suffered, which included many seasoned troops as well as over thirty generals of varying rank, was something that the French would not be able to recover from with ease.
 Bernadotte's dismissal from the Grande Armée for his failure would have severe consequences for Napoleon in later years.
 Unexpectedly elected heir to the throne of Sweden the following year, the former Marshal would eventually lead his new homeland into war with France.